timelinez/timelinez.github.io/README.md

 tweaked, but as long as the SHA1 is still in the history then it can be claimed that tampering did not happen.
 To be clear tampering is defined here as history being changed in a way there "no I/we did not say that" can't happen when the Git history say that it did.
-Say you messed up and implicated Philipp Oswald (born 1986, Austrian tennis player) as he who shot JFK (shooter 1, for your purposes), but realize six months later that you'd made a mistake.
+Say you messed up and implicated Philipp Oswald (born 1986, Austrian tennis player) as he who shot JFK (shooter #1, for your purposes), but realize six months later that you'd made a mistake and it as in fact Lee Harvey Oswald.
 There may have been dozens of other legitimate changes to the timeline before this mistake was noted, so you should simply make the change to the latest version of the timeline and not the correction in the commit message, making it non-controversial.
 This would be similar to retractions in newspapers.

 The Git feature "force push" is how history can be destroyed, so turn that OFF in the Github project definition (protect the master branch).
 Also don't check in PDFs as Google has proven SHA1 is not safe for PDFs if someone has